-By the FariaPD Team: Featuring Dr. RJ Webber from Novi Community School District, MI and Dr. Matt Crowley and Team from Woburn Schools, MA
+Written by the FariaPD Team: Featuring Dr. RJ Webber from Novi Community School District and Dr. Matt Crowley and Team from Woburn Schools

 Dr. Webber and Dr. Crowley set the tone by sharing their hashtag #bettertogether, which they use to emphasize “these are ALL our kids”- regardless of where or what you teach, we have all chosen the field of education because “We believe in the absolute liberating power of knowledge and what it provides.”
 These beliefs are important to the work both educators are doing and were fundamental in shaping their curriculum processes.